How to Create Large Parentheses in Finale

 The two

-XITS Math brackets above are the most flexible brackets and can be scaled to any size and thickness.
+XITS Math parentheses above are the most flexible parentheses and can be scaled to any size and thickness.

 They are built of multiple elements: one at the top, one or several in the middle and one at the bottom.